ibm-cloud-docs/Cloudant/security/access-iam.md

 ```
 {: codeblock}

-## Removing {{site.data.keyword.cloudant_short_notm}} legacy credentials from an instance
+## Removing {{site.data.keyword.cloudant_short_notm}} Legacy credentials from an instance
 {: #removing-legacy-credentials-ai}

 {{site.data.keyword.cloud_notm}} IAM is the recommended authentication model.
-For security purposes, you can request to remove the {{site.data.keyword.cloudant_short_notm}} legacy credentials so that only IAM authentication can be used for the instance.
-The correct process to remove legacy credentials is as follows:
+For security purposes, you can request to remove the {{site.data.keyword.cloudant_short_notm}} Legacy credentials so that only IAM authentication can be used for the instance.
+The correct process to remove legacy credentials is shown in the following steps:

 1. Ensure that the {{site.data.keyword.cloudant_short_notm}} instance has IAM authentication enabled.
 If the instance is deployed in a Cloud Foundry org and space, migrate it to a Resource Group by using the [How does {{site.data.keyword.cloudant_short_notm}} work with {{site.data.keyword.cloud_notm}} Resource Groups?](/docs/Cloudant?topic=Cloudant-how-does-ibm-cloudant-work-with-ibm-cloud-resource-groups-) guide.